 The City of Niagara Falls has a well-established industrial base and its Employment Areas are an integral part of the City's economic development potential.
 The City's inventory of vacant designated employment lands is diminishing.
-In order for the City of Niagara Falls to continue to be competitive and attractive to a broad range of industrial and commercial sectors, the City needs to ensure that it has a sufficient supply and market choice of serviced and serviceable employment lands to meet long-term employment demands on employment lands.
-Over the long-term planning horizon (i.e. 2051), it will become increasingly critical for the City to protect and retain its existing vacant employment land inventory to ensure that future demand on employment lands is not unduly constrained by a lack of market choice throughout its remaining vacant parcels.
-The City should also further explore opportunities to encourage development on underutilized vacant employment land parcels, based on a review of servicing and infrastructure to support growth.
+The remaining vacant lands and current underutilized inventory are largely privately owned.
+Future development intentions of these private landowners is largely unknown.
+In order for the City of Niagara Falls to continue to be competitive and attractive to a broad range of industrial and commercial sectors, the City needs to ensure that it has a sufficient supply and market choice of serviced and serviceable employment lands to meet longterm employment demands on employment lands.